elementum-games/shinobi-chronicles/README.md

 We use [Phinx](https://phinx.org/) for simple migration management.
 The documentation on writing migrations is here: https://book.cakephp.org/phinx/0/en/migrations.html

 **Initial Setup**
-When first setting up your dev environment, run:
+- Make sure you have installed Composer and run `composer install` to install Phinx.
-- `vendor/bin/phinx seed:run`
+- Run `vendor/bin/phinx seed:run` to populate your database with tables/data.
-This will populate your database with the basic data needed, except for a user account.
-You can create one from the register page and manually activate it by setting `user_verified=1` in your database.
+    - If you have existing database structure, this will not run.
+You need to drop all tables and re-run the command.

 **Quick Cheatsheet**
 - Run all migrations